Baptisms and Weddings at Holy Trinity

 To discuss arrangements for a baptism, please contact the Rector by following this link.

 Holy Trinity is an ideal venue for your wedding.
 It's very spacious and has many beautiful features which make it a wonderful place in which to consecrate your marriage.
+Our refurbished Church Hall may also be ideal for the reception.

 As a first step, please contact the Rector, who will advise on what needs to be decided and arranged, such as music, flowers, organist and other practical matters.
 He'll also agree a date with you.
 It's wise to arrange this date with him before booking hotel, cars, stationery, etc.